 Ocean's patient questionnaires and secure messages often require clinically important responses from patients.
 For example, a secure message may be sent to a patient asking them to check their blood pressure and report back to the clinic.
 As a result, it is important to have a systematic mechanism for following up these messages at your clinic.

-Unlike plain emails or voice mails, Ocean provides an integrated safety feature to prevent overdue responses from "falling through the cracks".
+Unlike plain emails or voice mails, Ocean provides an integrated safety feature to help prevent overdue responses from "falling through the cracks".

 - When you send a questionnaire or secure message, you can request to be notified if the patient hasn't responded within a specific time frame (using the "Notify me if no response after" features).
 You can adjust this setting in the Security Information panel in the dialog used to send an online message or questionnaire.